Image courtesy Opacity

 If you consistently present from a distance, having your own laser pointer is almost always ideal.
 It’s convenient, easy to use, and helpful.
 Plus, your cat or dog will go crazy if you bring it home from work.

-Best Presentation Pointer: What to Consider?
+Best Presentation Pointer: What to Consider in 2020?

 Everyone knows you don’t shine a laser in someone’s eye, but thankfully this isn’t actually as drastic as it’s made out to be if you’re using a cheap red laser.
 However, red lasers are on the much lower end of the power spectrum.
 They won’t have the same range of another color such as green, but they are much safer.